kendomaniac/metObservatory/README.md

 ```

+#### clean_manifest.R

+It is a script that creates a new manifest file in case the download is interrupted for some reason.
+Please edit the script inserting the part of the manifest to be edited and the new name for the manifest.
+Please remember to edit the xecuting_docker_gdc_download.sh changing the name of the manifest

 ### extract Met and all chimeric reads

 This is a python script that extract reads at the Met locus using samtools, then uses a specific c++ program to extract all reads which are not mapped or chimeric.